 Australian Research Council Longevity Intervention

-The ageing process can bring decreased productivity, a higher incidence of a variety of conditions such as cardiovascular and respiratory disease and - significantly - neurological conditions such as Parkinson's disease (PD) and Alzheimer's disease (AD).
+Australia's ageing population is a significant concern facing contemporary society.
+The ageing process can bring decreased productivity, a higher incidence of conditions such as cardiovascular and respiratory disease and neurological conditions such as Parkinson's and Alzheimer's.

 The study will:

-- Investigate the time course of the above measures with follow-up at 3, 6 and 12 months following commencement of interventions
+- investigate the time course of the above measures with follow-up at 3, 6 and 12 months after commencement of interventions

-- Gather health and lifestyle variables that influence health outcomes, such as perceived stress, mood, physical exercise, sleep quality, diet and nutrient levels, and personality
+- identify health and lifestyle variables that influence health outcomes, such as perceived stress, mood, physical exercise, sleep quality, diet and nutrient levels, and personality

-- Examine brain neurophysiological change through functional brain imaging (optional component for participants) in the first 3 months following intervention
+- examine brain neurophysiological change through functional brain imaging (as an optional component for participants) in the first 3 months after intervention

 Fields marked with an * are mandatory.